Indezine Logo

 Figure 6: Dragged slides ready to be dropped

-14. To drop the slide just let go off your mouse button.
-The selected slide(s) will appear within the destination presentation, as shown in Figure 7.
+14. To complete the insertion, release the mouse button.
+The selected slide(s) will then be added to the destination presentation, as shown in Figure 7, below.

 15. Slides placed within the destination presentation